Could your thinking possibly be wrong with your target customer? What you think you know about your target customer may be a mistake

 Demographic information often includes age, gender, ethnicity, income, geographic location.
 As well as, other types of information about who they are, where they live, and what they do.
-When researching this kind of information use a variety of sources particularly Facebook.
-You can also find this demographic data through your Customer Relationship Management (CRM) software.
+When researching this kind of data using a variety of sources particularly Facebook, you can also find this demographic data through your Customer Relationship Management (CRM) software.
 Additionally, other social media platforms such as Linkedin or Twitter.
 And by benchmarking your competitors.

-So, as you define your ideal customer, remember to be intentional about saying yes to certain attributes and being clear about characteristics that you’re saying no to.
-Consider the list below and write down the trait of your ideal target customer:
+So, as you define your ideal customer, remember to be intentional about saying yes to individual attributes and being clear about characteristics when you’re saying no. Consider the list below and write down the trait of your ideal target customer: